 Sustaining innovation improves existing products.
 It’s the market penetration approach we covered earlier.
 Upgrades to existing features and benefits for existing customers.
 But the basic nature of the product itself doesn’t change.

-But disruptive innovation changes the nature of the product.
+However, disruptive innovation changes the nature of the product.
 It appeals to a new need or want.
 Or it radically changes how a need or want is met.
 It makes existing products look out of date.

-Product development focusses more on this disruptive approach.
+Product development focuses more on disruption.

 Christensen’s book uses the example of the market for computer hard drives in the 1970s and 80s to show the difference between sustaining and disruptive.